markusschloesser/MackieC4_P3/README.md

 		Unfortunately I do not know how to fix this currently (even though I probably spent 4 hrs looking into this already) and I think it's due to LOM changes (Live 8 => Live11)
 		Update: adding the "sensitivy" to the midi map signature thing improves things, see commit notes.
 Careful!
 If you delete the last device and then select the device again on the C4, the log file will fill up VERY quickly.

-    2. Parameter values are not shown (which I know is possible because it works on the Mackie Control Pro, again see Photos), also the encoders light ring shows "values", so it's gotta be somewhere.
+    2. Parameter values are not shown (which I know is possible because it works on the Mackie Control Pro, again see the 2 Photos in Google Photos for comparison https://photos.app.goo.gl/m3NXgJcQeLvtHaZZA~~), also the encoders light ring shows "values", so it's gotta be somewhere.
        What I don't understand is, everywhere in the Ableton scripts parameters and values are clearly derived from the LOM, so the "Live.DeviceParameter.DeviceParameter.value" should give me what I want.
 And in all original LIVE scripts exactly that is called/accessed, BUT NOT in the Mackie scripts.
 There everywhere where there should be that, instead vpot_parameter is used and I can't find ANY reference to deviceParameter